buraksezer/consistent/README.md

 	// Keys are distributed among partitions.
 Prime numbers are good to
 	// distribute keys uniformly.
 Select a big PartitionCount if you have
-	// to many keys.
+	// too many keys.
 	PartitionCount int

 	// Members are replicated on consistent hash ring.
 This number means that a member
 	// how many times replicated on the ring.
 	ReplicationFactor int

 	// Load is used to calculate average load.
-See the code, the paper and Google's blog post to learn about it.
+See the code, the paper and Google's
+        // blog post to learn about it.
 	Load float64
 }
 ```